microsoft/autogen/website/docs/Getting-Started.md

 Install FLAML from pip: `pip install flaml`.
 Find more options in [Installation](Installation).

-There are two ways of using flaml:
+There are several ways of using flaml:

 #### [Task-oriented AutoML](Use-Cases/task-oriented-automl)